phonegap-build/GAPlugin/README.md

 		[PLUGIN-PATH] = path to folder containing this plugin

 For additional info, take a look at the [Plugman Documentation](https://github.com/apache/cordova-plugman/blob/master/README.md)

+The Windows Phone Plugins use the NuGet Package 'GoogleAnalyticsSDK' from Tim Greenfield.
+To compile your project you either have to install this package through the Solution NuGet Package Manager or manually reference his dll's.
+They are provided in folder: src\wp8\packages.

 ## Usage
 The plugin creates the object `window.plugins.gaPlugin